Quddusi Sahab Ki Bewah

 Quddusi Sahab Ki Bewah is a Pakistani black comedy television series which premiered in 2012 on ARY Digital.
 The series became popular soon after its initial telecast due to the storyline, authentic humour and Hina Dilpazeer's acting in multiple roles, portraying more than 40 characters.
 It is the follow-up television series of telefilms written by Fasih Bari Khan and directed by Mazhar Moin.

 The film has developed a cult following over the years.
 The lexicon of the series has become part of everyday and ordinary language.

 Plot

-It is a story of two families living in upper and lower storeys of a house.
+It is a story of two families living in upper and lower floors of a house.
 The householder Aleem ud-Din lives upstairs with his family, his wife Nunhi, a divorced daughter Bhunarya, a son Maqsood and daughter-in-law Rooh Afzaa.
 While, Quddusi's widow Shakooran lives downstairs as a tenant with her three daughters, Khajusta Jahan, Badraka Jahan, Shagufta Jahan and a son Abdul Wudood Ahmad.
 Aqeela Bhabhi is also a major character who is a neighbour and a good friend of Shakooran.
 Both families later shift to a new house owned by Shakooran when Shagufta Jahan is married to Aleem ud-Din.
 Aqeela is kicked out of her home by her sons and lives with Shakooran, who makes her do all the housework.